-4) Thesis: Required: An individual engineering design project is an essential element of every SB program and is undertaken, ordinarily, during the senior year as part of Engineering Sciences 100hf.
+- Thesis: Required: An individual engineering design project is an essential element of every SB program and is undertaken during the senior year as part of Engineering Sciences 100hf.
 Faculty-supervised reading and research is an important aspect of this requirement.

-a) Engineering Sciences 6, 50, 51, and 53: No more than two of these courses may count toward concentration credit.
-Engineering Sciences 6, 50, and 53 can only count as an engineering elective when taken during the freshman or sophomore year.
+- Engineering Sciences 50, 51, and 53, and Environmental Science and Engineering 6: No more than two of these courses may count toward concentration credit.
+Engineering Sciences 50 and 53 and Environmental Science and Engineering 6 can only count as an engineering elective when taken during the freshman or sophomore year.

 HOW TO FIND OUT MORE